Beetlejuice: Casting

 Burton's original choice for Betelgeuse was Sammy Davis Jr. The producers also considered Dudley Moore and Sam Kinison for the role, but Geffen suggested Michael Keaton.
 Burton was unfamiliar with Keaton's work, but was quickly convinced.
 Several actresses auditioned for the role of Lydia Deetz, including Sarah Jessica Parker, Brooke Shields, Lori Loughlin, Diane Lane, Justine Bateman, Molly Ringwald, Juliette Lewis, and Jennifer Connelly.
 Alyssa Milano was the runner-up for the role.
 Burton cast Winona Ryder upon seeing her in Lucas.
 Anjelica Huston was originally cast as Delia Deetz but dropped out because of illness.
-Catherine O'Hara quickly signed on, while Burton claimed it took a lot of time to convince other cast members to sign, as "they didn't know what to think of the weird script".
+Geffen offered the role to Catherine O'Hara who nearly declined as she couldn't stop thinking about Ned Beatty in the title role, but she then flew from her home in Toronto to Los Angeles to meet with Burton but she went to the wrong Warner Bros. lot and missed him.
+O'Hara quickly signed on, while Burton claimed it took a lot of time to convince other cast members to sign, as "they didn't know what to think of the weird script".
 Burton also felt that O'Hara and Jeffrey Jones would make a "cute couple".
 Lydia Deetz was notably cast with the look and persona of the Goth subculture.

 Filming

 Beetlejuices budget was $15 million, with just $1 million given over to visual effects work.
 Considering the scale and scope of the effects, which included stop motion, replacement animation, prosthetic makeup, puppetry and blue screen, it was always Burton's intention to make the style similar to that of the B movies he grew up with as a child.
 He said that he wanted to make the effects look cheap and purposely fake-looking.
 Burton wanted to hire Anton Furst as production designer after being impressed with his work on The Company of Wolves (1984) and Full Metal Jacket (1987), but Furst was committed to High Spirits, a choice he later regretted.
 He hired Bo Welch, his future collaborator on Edward Scissorhands and Batman Returns.
 The test screenings were met with positive feedback and prompted Burton to film an epilogue featuring Betelgeuse foolishly angering a witch doctor.
 Warner Bros. disliked the title Beetlejuice and wanted to call the film House Ghosts.
 As a joke, Burton suggested the name Scared Sheetless and was horrified when the studio actually considered using it.
 While the setting is the fictional village of Winter River, Connecticut, all outdoor scenes were filmed in East Corinth, a village in the town of Corinth, Vermont.
 Interiors were filmed at The Culver Studios in Culver City, California.
 Principal photography took place from March 11 to June 11, 1987.

+Through his role as the production designer for Beetlejuice, Welch also became acquainted with film actress Catherine O'Hara, who he later married.